stefanoruiz/helper_functions_u3/README.md

 # helper_functions_u3
-Train, Test, Val functions for dataframe.
-Includes regex functino for splitting city, state, country.
+Includes regex functino for splitting city, state, country and null checking.

+city_statesplit(df) takes in one dataframe object.
+Separates address into city, state zip.

+check_null(df) take in one dataframe object.
+Prints out if the dataframe contains or does not contain a NaN or null value.